Homemade Coleslaw { Non Sweet } Recipe

 Mildly sweet coleslaw is okay sometimes but the stuff you get at restaurants or in the deli department is usually much too sweet for my taste.

-So I set out to create a Non Sweet Creamy Coleslaw that I could enjoy.
+So when I set out to create a Non Sweet Creamy Coleslaw that I could enjoy, I wanted to keep it fairly simple and true to what actual coleslaw consists of.

 This recipe tastes great with a side of baked beans, with some burgers or even pulled pork sandwiches.